 The magnet lock on the side gate will automatically engage after a short period (about 20 seconds) following access card or release button use.

-NOTE – There is a release button for the side gate inside the enclosure.
-Wave your hand in front of the “No Touch Exit” button.
-Its ring will quickly flash green – proceed to the side gate and push it to open.
+NOTE – There is a release button for the side gate inside the enclosure to the left of the side door.
+Gently press the exit button, proceed to the side gate and push it to open.
 This button does not unlock the rolling gate.

 WARNING – The rolling gate is heavy and may roll closed unexpectedly.
 Be sure to lower the securing post into the ground to keep the gate open.
 When done, raise the bar and rest its handle on the horizontal bar.

 While closing the gate, roll it slowly until the lock and pin meet and engage.
 Rolling the gate fast and/or hard will result in misalignment and damage to the gate and lock.